NethermindEth/research-basic-Cairo-operations-big-integers/README.md

 Cairo implementation of operations between elements of a prime field $\mathbb{F}_p$ (i.e. operations modulo a prime p) with p of up to 384 bits.
 (Note that Cairo's native "integer" is of 251 bits)

+**NOTE**: Hints are currently in revision by StarkWare for whitelisting

 The implemented operations are:

 - addition and subtraction modulo p